The best-kept-secret of the Shimano pedal family with indistinguishable ride feel compared to Dura-Ace

-Alongside Shimano Dura-Ace 9200, which launched in recent weeks, we saw the new Shimano 8100 Ultegra launched, too.
+Alongside Shimano Dura-Ace 9200, we saw the new Shimano 8100 Ultegra launched, too.
 Much like its big brother, Shimano didn’t feel the need to make any changes to the existing pedals, so the PD-R8000 pedals carried through to become PD-R8100.

-With this in mind, for this review, I will focus on the updates from the previous PD-R6800 pedals, compare to the current series 105 and Dura-Ace options, as well as the competition from Look and Wahoo Speedplay to see how Shimano Ultegra pedals compare to the best road bike pedals out there.
+With that in mind, for this review I will focus on the updates from the previous PD-R6800 pedals, and compare to the current series 105 and Dura-Ace options.
+Those are all from the Shimano SPD pedal family, but I will also look at the competition from Look and Wahoo Speedplay to see how Shimano Ultegra pedals compare to the best road bike pedals out there.

 Design and specification

 The Ultegra pedal features an increased width over the former PD-R6800 pedal, matching the Dura-Ace with the widest platform on test, at 65mm.
 Shimano also shaved an already competitively light pedal from 260g down to 248g for the pair, this has been done with a combination of refining the carbon composite body itself and switching the removable steel plates to ones that are bonded into the pedal body.
 This new plate also helped to reduce the stack height by 0.7mm, as they no longer needed to account for removable hardware.

 When you have all three pedals lined up you can see the extra refinement between the models that will account for the weight differences, along with the different material choices.